koenderks/jfa/README.md

 ### Downloading

 R package `jfa` is simple to download and set-up.
-Untill there is a live version on [CRAN](https://cran.r-project.org/), the development version can be downloaded in the following manner:
+Until there is a live version on [CRAN](https://cran.r-project.org/), the development version can be downloaded in the following manner:

 The package you will need for this is the `devtools` package.
 You can obtain this package by running the following command in the R or RStudio console (provided you have a working internet connection):